Maguindanao people: Maguindanao Sultanate

-In the early 16th century, Sharif Muhammad Kabungsuan, an Arab-Malay preacher from the Royal House of Malacca, arrived in what is now Malabang, introduced Islamic faith and customs, settled down with a local princess, and founded a Sultanate whose capital was Cotabato.
-The other center of power in the area, Sultanate of Buayan, which is now modern General Santos, has an even longer history dating back to early Arab missionaries, who, although not able to implant the Islamic faith, introduced a more sophisticated political system.
+In the early 16th century, Sharif Muhammad Kabungsuwan, an Arab-Malay preacher from the Royal House of Malacca, arrived in what is now Malabang, introduced Islamic faith and customs, settled down with a local princess, and founded a Sultanate whose capital was Cotabato.
+The other center of power in the area, Sultanate of Buayan, once located in modern-day Datu Piang, Maguindanao del Sur, has an even longer history dating back to early Arab missionaries, who, although not able to implant the Islamic faith, introduced a more sophisticated political system.
 In Buayan, the transition to Islam took a longer time.
-Spanish chronicles was told that Buayan, and not Cotabato, was the most important settlement in Mindanao at that time.
+Spanish chronicles were told that Buayan, and not Cotabato, was the most important settlement in Mindanao at that time.